 Private GP

-There are a few problems that private GPs can encounter in the process of transfer of this data the first being that often patients don’t tell their NHS GP that they are seeking GP care from a private provider; they may not want to jeopardise their relationship with their NHS GP and feel disloyal going elsewhere.
+There are a few problems that private GPs can encounter in the process of transferring this data, the first being that often patients don’t tell their NHS GP that they are seeking GP care from a private provider; they may not want to jeopardise their relationship with their NHS GP and feel disloyal going elsewhere.
 Or they may have other reasons such as wanting to avoid revealing certain diagnoses to the family doctor.
-It is quite common for patients to decline an offer for the private GP to send a summary to the NHS GP for these and other reasons.
+It's quite common for patients to decline an offer for the private GP to send a summary to the NHS GP for these and other reasons.

 There are a few other practical issues that make communicating with the NHS GP quite tricky.
-For a start some software packages make printing or exporting a single consultation summary almost impossible though anyone using EMIS knows that on the bigger systems this is pretty straightforward.
-If you can print consultation notes one option is to hand this to the patient if you are seeing them face to face, or if seeing them remotely export the consultation printout and send to the patient.
-This avoids all the consent for sharing of information.
-But you do need to find a secure way of emailing if this is what you choose to do.
+For a start, some software packages make printing or exporting a single consultation summary almost impossible.
+However, anyone using EMIS knows that on the bigger systems this is pretty straightforward.
+If you can print consultation notes, one option is to give this to the patient if you are seeing them face-to-face, or if seeing them remotely, export the consultation printout and email it to the patient.
+This avoids the need for consent to share information.
+However, you need a secure way of emailing if this is your chosen method.

-The GMC are keen for us to avoid using anything that is unencrypted.
-The ideal is a PDF attached to a SMS text message which has some security so that it can only be opened by the receiver – and ideally it will be deleted after 30 days so that it can’t sit on your device and be opened at a later date.
-Failing that you can use encrypted email which is not without it’s frustrations especially if you are used to using NHS email which makes life a good deal easier.
+The GMC are keen for us to avoid using anything unencrypted.
+The ideal is a PDF attached to a SMS text message, which has some security so that it can only be opened by the receiver – ideally, this would be deleted after 30 days so it cannot be opened later.
+Failing that, you can use encrypted email, which can be frustrating, especially if you are accustomed to NHS email, which simplifies processes.

 Some practices have found a way to use Docman Connect which sends messages directly into the NHS software task system.
 That is a pretty good solution as it is safe and direct.
 It requires patient consent and an NHS number but works well.

-The absolute ideal which many private GPs are hanging out for is to be able to write back into the NHS record.
-Certainly in the patient’s best interest but various independent forums have been pushing for this for a while without much joy.
+The absolute ideal, which many private GPs are hoping for, is to be able to write back into the NHS record.
+Certainly, in the patient’s best interest, but various independent forums have been advocating for this for a while without much success.
 But who knows?
-If GMC standards are to be followed there is a real case for making this an option for private GPs.
+If GMC standards are to be upheld, there is a real case for making this an option for private GPs.

 Submit your question here and we'll get our experts to review